jordanvolz/lolpop/docs/src/index.md

 ## Next Steps

-- [Quickstart](installation.md): Go here for a quickstart guide.
+- [Quickstart](quickstart.md): Go here for a quickstart guide.
 Learn how to install lolpop and get it up and running.
 Run your first workflow, dance, and celebrate!

--[User Guide](lolpop_overview.md): Go here to learn how to work with lolpop.
+- [User Guide](lolpop_overview.md): Go here to learn how to work with lolpop.

 - [Integrations](integrations.md): Go here to learn about pre-built runner, pipelines, and components that you can use to build out your own workflows.